• Skip to primary navigation

 Simple QRP Antenna Tuner Circuit for RF Applications

-QRP is a term used in amateur radio that means sending signals with low power.
+QRP is word in ham radio which means to send signal with low power.

 Circuit Working: